Shot Online: Introduction

 The golf simulator allows up to four players to tee-off together on several fictional and non-fictional courses, while The Square allows a player's avatar to interact with NPCs and make trades with other players.

 For each hole completed, the character earns both experience points and in-game currency called NG ("Not Gold").
 When the player accumulates enough experience points, their character will advance to the next level.
 NG can be used to purchase items such as clubs, balls, clothing, greens fees, and club repair fees.

 Characters

 Shot Online is similar to many other MMORPGs in the sense it uses a mixture of player experience and items to increase a players skill.
 All characters are designed in anime.
-The game classifies players as Beginner, Amateur, Semi-Pro, Tour-Pro, Senior Pro, Master-Pro, Royal-Pro, Grand Royal Pro, Grand Royal Pro II, National Pro, National Pro II and National Pro III.
+The game classifies players as Beginner, Amateur, Semi-Pro, Tour-Pro, Senior Pro, Master-Pro, Royal-Pro, Grand Royal Pro, Grand Royal Pro II, National Pro, National Pro II, National Pro III, World Pro I, World Pro II, World Pro III, Honor Pro and Legend Pro.
 This classification is based on both a player's level and handicap achievements on specific courses.
 As you progress, more options become available such as the ability to create guilds or use better equipment.

 Seven character classes are also available which will give a player different starting abilities based on different character skills.
 Two character types are only able to be created with a Gold Plus membership.